+7. Hunt for Art

-Purcellville has one of the only LOVEworks in Northern Virginia, and it highlights Loudoun County’s impressive wine scene.
+Purcellville has one of the first LOVEworks in Northern Virginia, and it highlights Loudoun County’s impressive wine scene.
 Stop by the historic train station to capture a picture of the LOVE.

 In 2016, the town launched the Painted Barrels initiative, showcasing the work of local artists on beautifully painted wine barrels throughout town.
 Keep an eye out for barrels as you visit area businesses.

 Every July, Purcellville Virginia hosts their annual Wine and Food Festival, lining the streets with tasty food and drink.
 Check the Visit Loudoun website for the latest on local events.